King of Seas | PS4 Review

 Be honest with me - who hasn’t ever thought how wonderful the pirate life could be?
 Sailing the seas, drinking rum and singing The Wellerman whilst you plunder and pillage everywhere along the way?
 Just me?
 I thought not!

-King of Seas, developed by 3DClouds and published by Team17, is a swashbuckling, sandbox, RPG adventure available on Steam, PS4, Xbox One and Nintendo Switch.
-For my review, any reference to the gameplay is from the PS4 version played on my PS5 console.
+King of Seas, developed by 3DClouds and published by Team17, is a swashbuckling, sandbox, RPG adventure available on Windows PC, PlayStation, XBox, and Nintendo Switch.
+For my review, any reference to the gameplay is from the PlayStation 4 version played on my PlayStation 5 console.

 The game begins with you choosing a character.
 You're given the choice between two siblings, Princess Mary-Lou or Prince Luky.
 The story is fairly simple so I don’t want to say too much in case it becomes a spoiler but the premise is that there’s a very significant death and your young, innocent character is blamed for this.
 After a series of events that transform you from literal royalty to a mere pirate outlaw, you find yourself living with the last community of pirates in the kingdom.
 You become the captain of your own ship that’s fully kitted out to sail the seas and embrace the pirate life that’s been laid out before you, as you try to become the greatest pirate in the land, but most importantly, you desperately want to clear your name and regain your title of Prince or Princess.